Humairajahan/linux-diaries/share-directories-over-http/README.md

 ```
 sudo ufw allow <port>
 ```
 Now other LAN users have read access to your directory.
-Go to the url <ip-address>:<port>.
+Go to the url *<ip-address:port>*.
 The other users can also download the directory or the individual files as well using the wget command.
 ```
 wget <ip-address>:<port>/..
 ```